asdfasdffawef/fluxbox-menus/README.md

 Edit build-fluxbox-menu.sh.
 Change CONFFILE, MENULIST, and DIRECTORIES

-CONFFILE - is the menufile created by the script MENULIST - Choose what categories/submenus you want shown DIRECTORIES - Where to look for .desktop files
+CONFFILE - is the menufile created by the script<br>
+MENULIST - Choose what categories/submenus you want shown<br>
+DIRECTORIES - Where to look for .desktop files<br>

 Build the menu: